sph-mn/sph-sc-lib/readme.md

 * linear probing for collision resolve
 * three arrays (flags, keys, values)
 * no empty key needed, because the flags array is used to check existence
-* no null value needed, because hashtable_get returns addresses
+* no extra null value needed, because hashtable_get returns addresses
 * less than 150 lines of code
 * the hashtable size does not automatically grow. a new hashtable has to be created should the specified size later turn out to be insufficient